 - Check to make sure they’re nicely browned and sizzling.

-Reheating vada in the microwave isn’t a good idea at all!
+Reheating vada in the microwave is not a good idea at all!

 - Place your frying pan on the stove and add a little oil to the pan.

-- Let the pan get hot for 3-5 minutes.
+- Let the pan get hot for 3-5 minutes over medium heat.

-- Put your vada in the hot oil and deep fry it.
+- Put your vada in the hot oil and deep fry until they are golden brown and crispy on both sides.
+This should take about 2-3 minutes per side.

 Related reading: How To Reheat Vacuum Sealed Food?